bgreen-trimble/trimble-modus-vue/GITHUB_PAGES.md

 ```javascript
 fetch('/trimble-modus-vue/redirect-analysis.js').then(r=>r.text()).then(t=>eval(t))
 ```
-This will:
-1. Check if any redirect path remains in localStorage
-2. Analyze the current URL and path
-3. Provide instructions for further testing
+This will analyze the current URL and path and provide instructions for further testing.

 ### Test Scenarios

 1. **Normal Navigation**: Navigate to the home page and then use links to other routes
 2. **Direct Route Navigation**: Navigate directly to a specific route
-3. **Loading State**: Verify that the loading state appears during redirects
-4. **404 Handling**: Navigate to a non-existent route and verify the redirect
+3. **404 Handling**: Navigate to a non-existent route and verify the redirect
-5. **Reload Testing**: Navigate to a route and then refresh the page
+4. **Reload Testing**: Navigate to a route and then refresh the page

 ## Troubleshooting

 If routing doesn't work correctly:

-1. Check the browser console for errors (look for logs starting with "🔄 GITHUB PAGES REDIRECT PROCESS")
+1. Check the browser console for errors
 2. Verify localStorage is working and not blocked
-3. Make sure the loading state is being properly triggered and removed
+3. Make sure the base paths in your configuration match
 4. Confirm all scripts are correctly referenced in the built files

 ### Common Issues

-- **Flash of Home Page**: If you still see the home page briefly before redirect, check that the loading state is being correctly triggered
 - **Missing Assets**: If assets don't load, check paths in the built index.html
 - **Redirect Loops**: Clear localStorage if you encounter redirect loops
-- **Loading State Stuck**: If the loading spinner doesn't disappear, check the event bus communication
+- **CORS Issues**: Make sure your browser allows localStorage in the test environment

 ## References